How to get rid of dandruff once and for all

 Why some people suffer from dandruff and not others

 Rather than being caused by poor hygiene or cold and dry weather, the only reason you’ll ever develop dandruff is because of a scalp sensitivity to oleic acid.
 Tiu explains that “much like some people are sensitive to dairy or gluten, certain people are born with a sensitivity to oleic acid”.
 So, to set the record straight, no dandruff isn't a 'bad hygiene' thing.
 Stand tall; even if your scalp is feeling flaky; you were literally born this way.

 The best ways to treat dandruff

 “If you’re prone to an itchy, flaky scalp, choose haircare products with active ingredients to fight the symptoms of dandruff.
-Ingredients like ketoconazole and zinc pyrithione are antifungal agents that actively decrease the growth of sebum caused by humidity,” says Tiu.
-Three products that contain one or both of these includes Head & Shoulders Supreme Moisture Shampoo, Davines Purifying Gel and Kérastase Specifique Bain Anti-Pelliculaire.
+Ingredients like ketoconazole and zinc pyrithione are anti-fungal agents that actively decrease the growth of sebum caused by humidity,” says Tiu.
+Three products that contain one or both of these include Head & Shoulders Supreme Moisture Shampoo, Davines Purifying Gel and Kérastase Specifique Bain Anti-Pelliculaire.